Nikon D5000 vs Panasonic GH2

 It is notable that the GH2 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The D5000 does not feature such a mic input.

-Both the D5000 and the GH2 have been discontinued, but can regularly be found used on eBay.
+Both the D5000 and the GH2 have been discontinued, but can regularly be found used on ebay.
 The D5000 was replaced by the Nikon D5100, while the GH2 was followed by the Panasonic GH3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D5000 and GH2 can be found, respectively, in the Nikon D5000 Manual (free pdf) or the online Panasonic GH2 Manual.

 So what is the bottom line?
 Is the Nikon D5000 better than the Panasonic GH2 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.